PyMamba/mamba-framework/docs/development/controller.rst

 .. _controller:

 ==========================
-The mamba controller guide
+The Mamba controller guide
 ==========================

 The controller is what connects your model and business logic with the views in the frontend part of the application.
-In mamba we don't have routing system like Django does, in mamba we use a request routing system similar to the one found in Bottle or Flask.
+In Mamba we don't have routing system like Django does, in Mamba we use a request routing system similar to the one found in Bottle or Flask.

 How it works?
 =============

-Every controller in a mamba application inherits directly from the :class:`mamba.application.controller.Controller` class.
+Every controller in a Mamba application inherits directly from the :class:`mamba.application.controller.Controller` class.
 A controller can define **action methods** and regular methods.

-    * An action method is a method that is invoqued by the underlying request routing system when our application receives a request.
+    * An action method is a method that is invoked by the underlying request routing system when our application receives a request.
 Each action in our controller has to fit in a route, we define routes using the ``route`` decorator and decorating the method to fit a route.
     * A regular method is just a normal method that is not decorated and is usually some kind of helper method that helps our controllers to make its work.

 A controller can define as many action and regular emthods as is needed and every controller action represents a single URL segment of the application.